xrdocs/8000/_tutorials/8000-software-xr7-remove-package.md

 ## History

 Cisco IOS-XR is a modular Network Operating System created in 2004 for CRS.
 It was originally built using a 32-bit QNX based micro kernel architecture.
-It then evolved toward a 64-bit Linux-based kernel with IOS-XR 6.
+It then evolved toward a 64-bit Linux-based kernel with IOS-XR 6 introduced with NCS 5500.
 Those 2 versions are referenced as classic IOS-XR (cXR) and IOS-XR 64bit (or enhanced IOS-XR or eXR).

 Both of those IOS-XR flavors rely on packages concept.
 There are 3 types of packages:
 1. Cisco IOS XR Unicast Routing Core Bundle (also referred as mini.pie or mini.iso).
 It contains: